daltonkdwyer/Planetary/readme.md

             - Definitely see a lot more ice candidates.
 But the connection still states 'failed'!
                 - Though as a baseline, can still connect locally

+Thursday night:
+    - Possibly the first person is sending ice candidates into oblivian.
+    - And then when the second person connects he doesn't get any?